Hanavan99/ConwayGameOfLife/README.md

 Conway's Game of Life written in Java.
 <h1>About</h1>
-<p>Conway's Game of Life is a game that adapts some simple rules. [insert rules that I don't know here] This is a Java version of it that will support singleplayer and multiplayer games.
-Currently the game does not have many features and will eventually be playable</p>
+<p>Conway's Game of Life is a game that adapts some simple rules.
+This is a Java version of it that supports singleplayer and multiplayer games.
+Currently the game is mostly code complete except for the UI (we think).
+Have fun!</p>